AvtsVivek/LearnVsExt/src/tasks/501145-SimpleWebSearch/ReadMe.md

 <Icon guid="guidImages" id="bmpPic1" />
 ```

-Build and Run.
+7. Now Build and Run.
 Open any document in the code windows.
 Rightclick and ensure a command.

 ![Context Menu Command](./images/50_50ContextMenuCommand.jpg)

-1. Add the following properties to the command class.
+8. Add the following properties to the command class.

 ```cs
 public static IVsOutputWindowPane OutputWindow